-Marketing and chief executives' agendas have recognised the importance of understanding and enhancing the customer experience, in retail fields and consumer packaged goods manufacturing (Grewal et al., 2009) which remains a critical field for academic studies.
+Marketing and chief executives' agendas have recognized the importance of understanding and enhancing the customer experience, in retail fields and consumer packaged goods manufacturing (Grewal, Levy, & Kumar, 2009a, 2009b) which remains a critical field for academic studies.
 As highlighted by Pantano and Timmermans (2014), the relationship between customers and retailers is strengthened by emotional engagement, easily used and interactive interfaces, and entertaining devices, which allow customers and retailers the dynamic visualisation of information.
-So, the use of technology becomes smart by connecting retailers and clients with the mutual goal of achieving better customer dynamics and customer experience (Ostrom et al., 2015; Ahmadinia et al., 2015) Customer Dynamics (CD) in this context refers to the flow of searching, comparison and evaluation activities that takes place between a customer and the retailer (Lemon et al., 2002; Douglas and Craig, 1997).
+So, the use of technology becomes smart by connecting retailers and clients with the mutual goal of achieving better customer dynamics and customer experience (Ahmadinia, Karim, & Ofori, 2015; Ostrom et al., 2015) Customer Dynamics (CD) in this context refers to the flow of searching, comparison and evaluation activities that takes place between a customer and the retailer (Douglas & Craig, 1997; Lemon, White, & Winer, 2002).
 This research elaborates on the emerging strategies for creating dynamic customer experiences in a retail environment leveraging smart technologies.
 For example, Table 1 below provides some of the customer solutions provided by retailers that influence the customer dynamics and experiences.